Blue-ringed octopus: Mating behavior

 In the southern blue-ringed octopus, body mass is observed to be the strongest factor that influences copulatory rates.
-Evidence of female preference of larger males is apparent, although no male preference of females is shown.
-In this species, males possibly expend more effort than females to initiate copulation.
+Evidence of female preference for larger males is apparent, although no male preference for females is shown.
+In this species males possibly expend more effort than females to initiate copulation.
 Additionally, males are not likely to use odor cues to identify females with which to mate.
-Male-male mounting attempts are common in H. maculosa, proposing that no discrimination occurs between sexes.
+Male-male mounting attempts are common in H. maculosa, indicating that no discrimination occurs between sexes.
 Male blue-ringed octopuses adjust mating durations based on the females' recent mating history.
 Termination of copulation is not likely to happen with a female if she has not yet mated with another male.
-Duration of mating is also found to be longer in these cases, as well.
+Duration of mating is also found to be longer in these cases as well.

 Toxicity

-The blue-ringed octopus, despite its small size, carries enough venom to kill 26 adult humans within minutes.
+The blue-ringed octopus, despite its small size, carries enough venom to kill over 20 adult humans within minutes.
 Their bites are tiny and often painless, with many victims not realizing they have been envenomated until respiratory depression and paralysis begins.
 No blue-ringed octopus antivenom is available.